 The approved five-year financial plan includes capacity to build 101 units over the next five years.
-Our first development in over 10 years, delivering 20 new net-zero social homes in Livingston, is due to be completed in Summer 2024.
+Our first development in over 10 years, delivering 20 new net-zero in heat emissions social homes in Livingston, was completed in July 2024.